 New Invasive Species Alert

-In the last few weeks, two new invasive species have been found in the Rouge River Watershed for the first time and pose a big threat.
-Please be on the alert for them and report any sightings immediatly.
+Two new invasive species have been found in the Rouge River Watershed for the first time and pose a big threat.
+Please be on the alert for them and report any sightings immediately.

 Red Swamp Crayfish: Also known as Louisiana crayfish, these were discovered in a pond in Novi on July 14 and reported to the DNR by Philip Kukulski who also provided the photo.
 Since then the DNR has removed 857 red swamp crayfish in 11 days from one retention pond.
 They have bright red bumps on their claws and body unlike our local brown crayfish.
 They dig enormous burrows that can cause erosion and pose a threat to fish and benthic macroinvertebrates that they devour and outcompete.
 If you find one, record the location, photograph, remove and freeze and report to the State Of Michigan.
 Friends of the Rouge may be organizing some volunteer days to look for them, Email if interested in helping.